-1) A roof deck overlay is installed as part of the Roof Assembly, on the top surface of the roof deck but beneath the roofing materials.
-These products are most commonly affixed to steel decks to provide a level surface for the roof membrane or air/vapour barrier, or to serve as a thermal barrier between the roof deck and combustible insulation.
-Roof deck overlay materials may also be applied to other types of supporting deck structures, depending on the roof design criteria.
+- 1) When a supporting deck structure or wall is unsuitable for the application of roofing materials, it must be covered with a RoofStar-accepted overlay.
+See 2.1 (3) for supporting deck and wall surface requirements. - 2) A roof deck overlay is installed as part of the Roof Assembly, on the top surface of the roof deck but beneath the roofing materials.
+These products are commonly affixed to steel decks to provide a level surface for the roof membrane or air/vapour barrier, or to serve as a thermal barrier between the roof deck and combustible insulation.
+Roof deck overlay materials may also be applied to other types of supporting deck structures, depending on the roof design criteria. - 3) Wall overlays are less common on Water-shedding Systems but may be required to provide a suitable surface for self-adhering membrane flashing. - 4) For roof assemblies designed above a vaulted conditioned space, see also 6.1.3.2 Attic Ventilation.

-- 1) Deck and wall overlays must be suitable for, and compatible with, any membrane or panel application.
+- 1) Deck overlays and wall overlays must be suitable for, and compatible with, any membrane or panel application.
 Plywood, measuring at least 12.5 mm (1/2") in thickness, is acceptable as a deck or wall overlay. - 2) When the Building Code having jurisdiction requires a thermal barrier, an accepted deck overlay must be specified and installed. - 3) Walls that require resurfacing for membrane application must be covered with an accepted wall overlay.
-See Accepted Wall Overlays. - 4) See also Accepted Deck Overlays.
+See Accepted Wall Overlays.
+See also Accepted Deck Overlays.